stwunsch/fermilab_keras_workshop/slides/slides_fermilab_keras_workshop.md

 2. Brief introduction to **computational graphs** with TensorFlow
 3. Introduction to **Keras**
 4. **Useful tools** in combination with Keras

-5. **Hands-on** examples
+- In parts 3 and 4, you have to possibility to follow along with the examples on you laptop.

 \vfill

 **Assumptions** of the tutorial:

-- You are not a neural network expert.
+- You are not a neural network expert, but you know roughly how they work.
 - You haven't used Keras before.
-- You want to know why Keras is so popular and how it works!
+- You want to know why Keras is so popular and how you can use it!

 \vfill